mslhii/SMSTool/README.md

 1. Debug
 2. Testing for users and beta testers
-2. Release to the general p
+2. Release to the general pu